-If a patient desires a large breast size but has an overall small breast size with minimal nipple to inframammary (IMF) fold distance, a preliminary expansion procedure will be performed before the augmentation.
-During this procedure, a tissue expander will be placed first.
-The expander will stretch the skin between the nipple and IMF so that once the implants are placed, they will create a full and natural breast appearance.
+If a patient desires a large breast size but has an overall small natural breast size with minimal distance between the nipple and inframammary (IMF), a preliminary expansion procedure will be performed before the augmentation.
+Tissue expanders are placed at the future site of each implant, then incrementally filled with fluid during a series of simple office visits.
+This gradually stretches the skin between the nipple and IMF so that once the implants are placed, they will create a full and natural breast appearance.
 Once the tissue is expanded, the augmentation is performed as a separate, second procedure, where the tissue expander is replaced with the implant.

-After surgery, a compression dressing is placed around the bust for 5-7 days to help reduce swelling and bruising, and to improve patient comfort during recovery.
-Dr. Rednam will change a patient’s dressings at their first postoperative appointment and will also discuss scar care and healing.
+After surgery, a compression dressing is placed around the bust for 5-7 days (except in the case of fat transfer) to help reduce swelling and bruising, and to improve patient comfort during recovery.
+Dr. Rednam will change a patient’s dressings at her first postoperative appointment and will also discuss scar care and healing.